La Romana Province, Dominican Republic: Economy

 La Romana's economy is based mainly on the sugar industry, free zones and tourism.
-In La Romana there are still what is called bateyes, this is due to the great production of sugar cane.
+In La Romana there are still what is called "bateyes", this is due to the great production of sugar cane.
 The bateyes are colonies of braceros, located in a suitable place for the handling of the agricultural work of the sugar cane.
 The main agricultural activity is the production of sugar cane followed by cattle raising, both milk and meat.
 In terms of industries, the main one is the production of sugar.
 In these places there are houses and facilities for agricultural activities.
 The sugar industry is the largest private employer in the country, with 25,000 workers including workers and office personnel.

 Tourism is of the utmost importance with its beaches, hotels, restaurants, giftshop, and places of entertainment.
 Tourist attractions generate income for the province and many jobs for the people who live in La Romana.
 The Central Romana company is an Agro-Industrial, tourist company and works in free zones; it employs more than 25,000 people.
 56% of the tourist infrastructures in the city of La Romana have been built by the private sector with the help of the Central Bank, generating more jobs and contributing to the development of the province.
-These infrastructures have performed the functions for which they have been created, serving as a means of transport and allowing them to travel to the desired destination in the case of constructions, they have been manufactured with high quality materials to guarantee the durability and safety of these works.
+This infrastructure has performed the functions for which they have been created, serving as a means of transport and allowing them to travel to the desired destination in the case of constructions, they have been manufactured with high quality materials to guarantee the durability and safety of these works.